qbiomaster/qBioMaster-introduction/README.md

 ### Evaluation

 Evaluation by projects (compulsory 5*20%).
 Students will have to return 5 compulsory homework projects - assignments, no other exam is planned.

+#### Assignments

+Assignments given by LC should be sent to him by email (.ipynb file plus other needed material in case) by the deadline.
+Returning the homework with a delay will bring you a penalty.

+When you send the assignment by email, please use the subject `Assignment X - Intro qbio` (where `X`is the number of the assignment); name the file as `AX_NameSurname.ipynb` and put all the necessary files (datasets, images,...) in a directory named `data`.
+Then zip the files and send the archive.
+For instance, when Luca sends the assignment 3, he will name the file `A3_LucaCiandrini.ipynb`, put all data in the folder `data`, compress everything in a single file to be sent in a message with subject `Assignment 3 - Intro qbio`.